 The Frontier is great New Mexico quick-eats: huevos rancheros, green chili stew, tacos, & burgers.
 Cinnamon rolls are legendary.
 Vegetarian options abound.

-In Holbrook, Arizona, Joe & Aggie's serves a mix of Mexican and American fare that is unique to the southwest.
-A vintage Route 66 cafe!
+In Holbrook, Arizona, Joe & Aggie's serves a uniquely Southwestern mix of Mexican & American fare.
+It's a taste of vintage Route 66.

 Modern food in a vintage Arizona waystation makes Indian Gardens a best bet for healthful meals, fresh-pressed cider, lattes, and great sourdough bread.